The Aharonov-Bohm effect in mesoscopic Bose-Einstein condensates

 An electronic fluid confined to a ring-shaped wire pierced by a magnetic flux is the typical configuration employed to study the Aharonov-Bohm effect.
 In this way, a matter-wave interferometer is realized: The current through the ring-shaped quantum system displays characteristic oscillations depending on the imparted magnetic flux.
 Neutral particles with magnetic moments display similar interference effects\cite{AharonovCasher}.

-A new perspective to study the transport through small and medium sized quantum matter systems \rev{has been demonstrated recently in } ultracold atoms\cite{papoular2014fast,li2016superfluid, krinner2015observation}: \rev{In such systems, it is possible for the first time to manipulate and adjust the carrier statistics, particle-particle interactions and spatial configuration of the circuit.
-Such flexibility is very hard, if not impossible, to achieve using standard realizations of mesoscopic systems.
-For this scenario Atomtronics has been put forward\cite{Amico_Atomtronics,Amico_focus}}.
+A new perspective to study the transport through small and medium sized quantum matter systems \rev{has been demonstrated recently in } ultracold atoms\cite{papoular2014fast,li2016superfluid, krinner2015observation,husmann2015connecting}: \rev{In such systems, it is possible for the first time to manipulate and adjust the carrier statistics, particle-particle interactions and spatial configuration of the circuit. \revC{Such flexibility is very hard, if not impossible, to achieve using standard realizations of mesoscopic systems.
+Mesoscopic phenomena are studied predominantly with electrons in condensed matter devices.
+The range of parameters that can be explored is limited since a single change in a parameter requires a new device or may not be possible at all.
+To adjust all those parameters } Atomtronics has been put forward\cite{seaman2007atomtronics,Amico_Atomtronics,Amico_focus}}.